turingschool/curriculum/source/projects/revenge_of_idea_box.markdown

 (20 points total.)

-* When a user clicks the title or idea of an idea in the list, that text should become an editable text field, pre-populated with the existing idea title or body.
+* When a user clicks the title or body of an idea in the list, that text should become an editable text field, pre-populated with the existing idea title or body.
 (8 points)
 * Clicking this link should _not_ take the user to a separate "edit" page for the given idea.
 (4 points, mandatory for specification adherence)
 *  The user should be able to "commit" their changes by pressing "Enter/Return" or by clicking outside of the text field.
 (4 points)